 Semester 3 – Summer

 Semester 4 – Fall

 Semester 8 – Winter

 Note: The above curriculum is subject to change.
 Clinical education may be scheduled as simulation experience at Michener or as placement in clinical environments with our clinical partners.

 Selectives give you some expertise in specialized fields of practice such as MRI, ultrasound, health education, specialized radiation therapy methods, and computer-assisted image analysis, and may allow you to fast track certain advanced level programs.

 At the end of the first year of the program, you will be placed in an affiliated clinical site for an eight-week period in May and June.
-In the third year of the program, you will be placed at the same site for two full semesters (30 weeks).
+At the end of the second year you will return to your clinical site.
+In the third year of the program, you will be placed at the same site for two full semesters (30 weeks)

 As clinical education is a major component of all Michener programs, our affiliated clinical sites are integral to your education.
 They include teaching and community hospitals, in Ontario.
 Working closely under the supervision of Radiological Technologists, you will have the opportunity to integrate knowledge and skills into practice during the clinical phase of your program.
 Clinical placements give you hands-on experience in work environments and the opportunity to network with potential employers.

 Clinical partner sites and number of student placement allocations at each site are subject to change and are confirmed at the time of your placement.
 Please note that when you accept a seat in the program, you also accept to go to any of the program’s affiliated clinical sites available at the time of your placement.
 In addition, you agree to comply with the following mandatory requirements which must be completed prior to the start of your clinical placement: